archanpatkar/Tensorflow-Experiments/README.md

 It is used for both research and production at Google.

+### Introduction

+> Tensorflow is a libary in which there are 3 Fundamental Abstractions

+ 1. Nodes

+ 2. Operations

+ 3. Tensors

-### Guide
+### Start

-Before you start with the POCs please see the Requirements and Installation
+> Before you start with the POCs please see the Requirements and Installation

 ### [Requirements](https://github.com/archanpatkar/tensorflow/wiki/Requirements)

 ### [Installation](https://github.com/archanpatkar/tensorflow/wiki/Installation)

 ### Support

-archanpatkar@gmail.com/
+archanpatkar@gmail.com /
 archan@rajeshpatkar.com